What is Low Testosterone?

 - Obesity: Fat, especially visceral fat, causes testosterone levels to decline.
 Obesity may indicate a thyroid issue, but hypogonadism is incredibly common in obese men.

-- Recurring illness Such as cancer, Chronic obstructive pulmonary disease, diabetes, vascular disease, and even sleep apnea can all affect testosterone levels.
+- Recurring illnesses: Cancer, Chronic obstructive pulmonary disease, diabetes, vascular disease, and even sleep apnea can affect testosterone levels.

 What are the Optimum Testosterone Levels?

-Testosterone replacement therapy could be considered essential to men over the age of 40.
-TRT is used to regain levels to within the top 25% of 'normal levels' we aim to get patients into the 800-1100 bracket.
+Testosterone replacement therapy could be considered essential for men over 40.
+TRT is used to restore levels to within the top 25% of 'normal.'
+We aim to get patients into the 800-1100 bracket.
 Most men will start to notice benefits in the 600-700 range.

 It is essential to remember that every patient is different; testing your testosterone levels are only part of the story.
 Any doctor who understands TRT will take the blood readings as only half the picture.
 At Male Excel, we look at the patient's symptoms as the primary indicator of a testosterone deficiency.